 Harvey's (500 Castro St, Castro), the "Hard Rock Cafe of Queerdom" for burgers, drag shows; great gay central location for people watching.

-Hi Tops (2247 Market St, Castro), first local LGBT sports bar, recycled bleacher tables/ lockers, multiple TV-screen games, snacks/burgers/sandwiches.
+Hi Tops (2247 Market St, Castro), first local LGBT sports bar, recycled bleacher tables/ lockers, multiple TV-screen games, men/women mix, snacks/burgers/sandwiches.
 Gym Class Thursdays, underwear-clad go-go/ shot boys,

 Last Call (3988 18th St, Castro), friendly and comfortable neighborhood bar in the Castro, open daily, formerly the Men's Room.
 No attitude and great juke box.

-Lookout (3600 16th St, Castro), intimate video dance bar, munchies to full meal service, spectacular Castro views, patio, and special events range from drag shows to porn stars and go-go shower shows.
+Lookout (3600 16th St, Castro), intimate video dance bar, munchies to full meal service, spectacular Castro views, patio, and special events range from drag shows and karaoke to porn stars and go-go shower shows.
+Sunday afternoons Jock LGBT team events, with hot, sweaty, athletic boys and girls.

-Martuni (4 Valencia St, SOMA), City's only gay piano bar, at quiet edge of Castro but camp-lively and friendly within.
+Martuni (4 Valencia St, SoMa), the only gay piano bar in town; a quiet edge of Castro but camp-lively and friendly within.

 Midnight Sun (4067 18th St, Castro), packed stand-and-model video bar for TV crowd-pleasers or special events to enjoy among friends.
 Tuesday open-mic talent nights, Saturday comedy clips.